Student Media Opportunities

 Edit the works of major poets and storytellers, manage social media, and work on the publication side of creative writing with this national literary journal.
 English students have the opportunity to work closely with editors and contributors, and non-English students are welcomed to submit pieces for publication.
 Relief Journal publishes art, both written and visual, that wrestles with difficult parts of the human experience.
 Contact Daniel Bowman Jr., Relief’s Editor-in-Chief, for more information.

 Join the team that manages the University’s website, social media, alumni magazine, outreach, and advertising.
 You can apply to write web content, take photos, design marketing materials, or create videos for Taylor University.
-Contact Christa Siegelin, Director of Lead Generation, for more information.
+Contact Kristin Hoover, Director of Marketing, for more information.

 Taylor’s online radio station, WTUR, hosts live programming during the school year.
 Volunteer as a student DJ, create your own original show (talk, sports, music), or join the paid staff to learn the ins and outs of radio production.
 Contact Kathy Bruner, WTUR adviser, for more information.